project-forth-works/project-forth-works/System-Software/disassemblers/MSP430-disassemblers/readme.md

 # Disassemblers

 - [MSP430 disassembler  ](MSP430-disassembler-v0.2.f)
 Compact universal MSP430 disassembler (the 27 basic opcodes).
+Note that the check on CFA's `dasa @ @+ =` is only correct for ITC code.
+For other systems these lines need adaptation.
 Not in SimpleForth: `WITHIN  CELL-  1-  @+  <>`

 An example of its use disassemble `DUP`, `?DUP` & `DROP` in noForth: